P. J. Walters: Toronto Blue Jays

 Walters and Melky Mesa were dealt to the Toronto Blue Jays for cash considerations on May 26, 2014.
 Walters split the season between the Double-A New Hampshire Fisher Cats and the Triple-A Buffalo Bisons.
 He made eight starts for New Hampshire and was 2–3 with a 2.60 ERA and made nine starts for Buffalo and was 4–2 with a 4.56 ERA.
 He was released on September 14, 2014.

 Philadelphia Phillies / Lancaster Barnstormers

 Walters signed a minor league deal with the Philadelphia Phillies on November 12, 2014.
 He did not make the roster and was released on April 4.
 He then signed with the independent Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He made two starts for the Barnstormers, allowing seven runs in 102/3 innings.

 Los Angeles Dodgers

 Walters signed a minor league contract with the Los Angeles Dodgers on May 6, 2015.
-He started four games for the AAA Oklahoma City Dodgers and one for the AA Tulsa Drillers.
+He started four games for the Triple-A Oklahoma City Dodgers and one for the Double-A Tulsa Drillers.